-Learn everything you need to know about app development from our professional mentors
+Learn everything you need to know about coding from our professional mentors

 Enjoy talks from inspirational guest speakers and interactive demos of the latest technology

-Design, build and launch your own fully-functional Android app using MIT AppInventor
+Design, build and launch your own fully-functional app or website using the latest tools and technology

 Present your app to a panel of expert judges for the chance to win epic prizes